Here’s where all the COVID-19 vaccine candidates currently stand

 Pfizer and BioNTech

-Status: Phase 2/3, authorized for emergency use in several countries, including the US, and approved in a few countries
+Status: Phase 2/3, FDA-approved in the US for ages 16 and up; authorized for emergency use in several other countries, and approved in a few countries

 The COVID-19 vaccine developed by New York-based Pfizer and the German biotech company BioNTech is the first mRNA vaccine to become available to the public.
 The vaccine has received emergency authorization in a number of countries, including in the United Kingdom on December 2 and on December 11 in Mexico and the United States.
 It has been fully approved in Canada and several other countries.